 How to find a title company near you

 Whether the seller or buyer is responsible for selecting the title company depends on your specific market.
 You can ask your real estate agent to understand what’s the norm in your neighborhood.
 If someone involved in the transaction already has a particular title agent in mind, make sure that the agent is licensed and has significant title experience.

 If you have no leads and need to find a title company yourself, consider doing some price comparison shopping or asking your real estate agent and friends and family for any recommendations.
 Again, always do your own research to ensure that the company is reliable and qualified.
 If you’re working with Perch to buy or sell a home, we recommend our preferred title partner, Perch Title of Texas.
-They offer a convenient and personalized closing experience that’s powered by superior technology and customer support.
+They offer a convenient and personalized closing process that’s powered by superior technology and customer support.